BSY-Development/Python-Projects/README.md

-# Python-Projects
+# Python Projects
-Alguns exercícios em Python
+I'm going to do 100 projects in total.
+Each project will be in a different branch.